YegorGorshakov/WorkoutTracker/README.md

 - Filterable views by exercise or measurement type

 ### 💾 Data Management
-- Save and load data locally
+- Save and load all data in local **JSON** files
-- Export data to CSV for sharing or backup
 - Auto-loads saved data on startup
+- Data is stored in human-readable format
+- Easy manual backups (just copy the `.json` files)

 ### 🖥️ Clean UI with JavaFX
 - Intuitive and user-friendly interface